szoftveres/RF_instruments/vna/README.md

 ## Calibration and Performance

 Several great methods (like the 12-term error model) have been developed for 2-port VNA error correcion which (among other things) compensate for leakage and port impedance mismatch.
 These methods assume that the non-perfect input impedance of Port 2 of the VNA is constant during the entire measurement process, and correct for it.
-This is not the case however with this VNA; during reflected measurement, the QPC6324 RF switch terminates Port 2, while during through measurement, the switch connects Port 2 to the input port of the mixer.
-The difference between these two matching conditions can be decreased to some degree by using an attenuator (pad) on Port 2 (the PCB includes a 3 dB pad between Port 2 and the QPC6324 switch), however this comes at the expense of reduced S2,1 dynamic range.
-Therefore, the error correction process on this VNA is separated into through- and reflected cases.
+This is not the case however with this VNA; during reflected measurement, the QPC6324 RF switch terminates Port 2, while during through measurement, the switch connects Port 2 to the input port of the mixer; therefore, the error correction process on this VNA is separated into through- and reflected cases.

 The reflected (S1,1) error correction is based on the well known 3-term error model (implementation [here](https://github.com/szoftveres/RF_Microwave/tree/main/RFlib/p1cal.m)), the VNA can be calibrated with high-quality standards, the cal-kit parameters can be supplied in a HP-Agilent-Keysight format.
 Most of the time however I'm using a simple DIY SMA cal kit and treating them as perfect standards (reflection coefficients for the open- short and load are 1, -1 and 0 respectively, at all frequencies), which is far from ideal, but works well, especially at sub-GHz.

-A limitation of the 3-term error correction is that it assumes perfect termintaion on every port of a multi-port multilateral network; So a precise S1,1 measurement of e.g. a passive bandpass filter requires the other port being terminated by a good quality load (e.g. the load cal standard), because Port 2 termination is not nearly as good.
+A limitation of the 3-term error correction is that it assumes perfect termintaion on every port of a multi-port multilateral network, so a precise S1,1 measurement of e.g. a passive bandpass filter requires the other port being terminated by a good quality load (e.g. the load cal standard), because Port 2 termination is not nearly as good.
 This is not much of an issue with uni-lateral two-port networks where the reverse path from Port 2 is well isolated (e.g. amplifiers with good reverse isolation, or an output attenuator calibrated into S2,1) or not involved at all (e.g. S11 measurement of antennas).

 ![calkit](calkit.jpg)